drk1wi/Modlishka/README.md

 See the list of [contributors](https://github.com/drk1wi/Modlishka/graphs/contributors) who participated in this project.

-* statement copied directly from another project ...
+* sentence copied directly from another project .

 Disclaimer
 ----------